Astrid Jorgensen

-Astrid Jorgensen (born 22 April 1990) is an Australian vocalist, conductor and composer.
+Astrid Jorgensen (born 22 April 1990) is an Australian vocalist, conductor, composer and author.
 She is the founder and director of Pub Choir.

 Early life and education

 Jorgensen was born on 22 April 1990 in Hamilton, New Zealand, and emigrated to Brisbane, Australia, at seven years of age in 1998.
 She is the youngest of five children; she has four older brothers.

 She attended Lourdes Hill College in Brisbane, graduating in 2006 as college captain.
 In school she had lessons in piano, violin, and voice.

 She earned a Bachelor of Arts (Music) and a Graduate Diploma of Education at the University of Queensland, and a Master of Music Studies (Vocal Performance) at the Queensland Conservatorium of Music.
 While at the University of Queensland, Jorgensen trained in the Kodály method.
+She also has a Diploma of Auslan.

 Career

+Early career

 In 2011 Jorgensen formed the band Astrid & the Asteroids.
 The group was awarded the Billy Thorpe Scholarship at the 2012 Queensland Music Awards, and later disbanded in 2014.

 After graduating from university she worked as a high school music and vocal teacher in Brisbane and Townsville and conducted several community choirs.

+Pub Choir

 In 2017 Jorgensen founded Pub Choir in West End, Brisbane.
 At each Pub Choir event, Jorgensen arranges a popular song and teaches it to a non-trained audience in three-part harmony, concluding with a performance which is filmed and shared on social media.
 Jorgensen utilises a unique form of musical notation incorporating colour-coded contoured text and comedic visual cues to teach at Pub Choir, so that musical literacy is not required for audience participation.
 Each show is improvised, with Jorgensen responding to the audience's progress in real-time.
 Pub Choir gained international attention in November 2017 when their rendition of "Zombie" by The Cranberries went viral online.